CollectionBuilder/cb-docs/docs/theme/home.md

 ```yaml
 featured-image: https://ctrl-shift.org/images/splash/armantrout.jpg
 ```
-	- if you leave `featured-image` blank or comment it out, the home page of your collection will have the standard page banner with no image background.
+	- if you leave "featured-image" blank or comment it out, the home page of your collection will have the standard page banner with no image background.

 {:.alert}
-**Pro Tip**: It's best to choose a large image for the featured image, one that is more 'landscape' than 'portrait,' i.e. more horizontal than vertical.
+**Pro Tip**: It's best to choose a large image for the featured image, one that is more "landscape" than "portrait," i.e. more horizontal than vertical.

 ### home-title-y-padding: